mvasilenko/sentry-ansible-vagrant/README.md

 * Sending mails is currently only possible through external services like Mailgun.
   Possibly install `postfix` for this purpose.
 * Unlike the [Puppet version](https://github.com/DandyDev/sentry-vagrant), this
   version does not require any manual steps.
-The one major drawback is that it's not completely idempotent.
-If you run it twice, the creation of the superuser will throw an error because it already exists.
 * This hasn't been tested on other Providers than VirtualBox yet
 * On CentOS, the firewall is completely closed by default (at least on the box I tried it with).